codeequity/codeEquity/docs/raw-ceManual.md

 ##### `moved` Allocation PEQs are not useful in some columns.
 An ***AllocPEQ*** label is used to indicate some amount of as-of-yet unplanned work to be carried out in a given area.
-CodeEquity's reserved and suggested project columns, namely: **Planned**, **In Progress**, **Pending PEQ Approval** and **Accrued** are meant to be used specifically for individual tasks that have already been broken down.
+CodeEquity's reserved and suggested project columns, namely: **In Progress**, **Pending PEQ Approval** and **Accrued** are meant to be used specifically for individual tasks that have already been broken down.
 If an allocation PEQ is moved to one of these columns, the handler will move it back.

 ##### `moved` PEQ issue cards can not move to reserved columns without assignees.
 If a PEQ issue card is moved to **Pending PEQ Approval** or **Accrued** columns without assignees,